 The great thing about this theme is that you can turn your office into an actual workshop and work on something together.
 In the spirit of the holiday season, it could be volunteer work or organizing a way for your team to help out with a local community project.

 The gingerbread man theme is another Christmas staple that offers some fun dress-up options.
 It is simple to set up and can be fun for everyone in the office.
 The costumes can resemble the classic Christmas snack or you may take inspiration from some other popular versions of the gingerbread man, like Gingy from Shrek (remember about the gumdrop buttons!).

 With such a theme, it will also be very easy to come up with activities, such as building a gingerbread house or decorating gingerbread cookies.
 And don’t forget the glass of milk!

 A theme from pop culture appeals to a wide range of guests and gives them plenty of options for choosing a costume they will feel comfortable in.
-There are so many popular television shows, movies and music artists that you can easily find something everyone will love.
+There are so many popular television shows, movies, and music artists that you can easily find something everyone will love.
 If you would like to narrow the theme down, check Oscar winners for film inspirations, the most popular tunes on Spotify or iTunes for musical icons, or follow some recent TikTok trends.

-If you want to take the party one step further, you can organise a guessing game, where participants guess each other’s costumes.
+If you want to take the party one step further, you can organize a guessing game, where participants guess each other’s costumes.
 You can also arrange a vote for the best outfit.
 But don’t forget about the prizes!